 When you dream about traveling across an ocean, then it represents something uncertain in your life.
 Perhaps you’re facing something that doesn’t seem as clear-cut as before, or maybe you have an essential decision to make about something or someone critical in your life.

 15. Dream of a Rough Sea

-Dreams involving a rough sea after or during a storm represents that you’re going through something challenging in your life.
+Dreams involving a rough sea after or during a storm represent that you’re going through something challenging in your life.
 You might be going through a patchy period in your life where something is not quite going to plan.
 However, there is hope at the end, because the sea will get calm sooner rather than later, and you’ll also get back to normal soon.